 Online schools also offer a huge networking opportunity for their students.
 Each student can interact with their cohorts and peers via forums and chats.
 It is just like interacting with friends in class, except this is online.
 Another great advantage of online programs is that they connect students with a huge network of alumni worldwide.
 It is a great networking benefit for the future and a great way to stay connected with people and not feel isolated.

 #4: Challenges of online education: Managing time effectively

 Time management is a constant challenge for individuals, no matter how young or old they are.
 Online learning, as discussed above, is a great boon for students, especially for working adults.
-The kind of convenience and flexibility that online learning offers is unparalleled.
+The kind of convenience and flexibility that online teaching and learning offers is unparalleled.
 But juggling a lot of responsibilities at the same time can be challenging and overwhelming.
 Unless students learn to manage their time well, they will not be effective or successful in what they do.

 Overcoming the challenge

 Time management is closely tied to staying disciplined and focused on goals.
 Busy 24-hour schedules mean that students need to manage their times and tasks, with enough room left for play, fun, and relaxation.
 Every student needs to do this, but everyone has a different way of tackling and managing time.

 For many students, multitasking can help.
 Doing two things at once will save time and help students stay ahead of their deadlines.
 But multitasking is not for everyone, and for some, it can be stressful and counter-effective.
 They are better suited to completing one task at a time and finishing each item off their to-do list.
 They can break down their goal sheet into a daily to-do list and determine the best times to tackle each task.
 Once this becomes a habit, students will find it much easier to manage time and be more productive.

 #5 Challenges of online education: Managing distractions and staying focused